Birkenhead Park: History

 During the First World War, part of the park was used as a training ground by the 3rd Battalion of the Cheshire Regiment.
 Recruits stayed at the Birkenhead Barracks on Grange Road West.
 Conscientious objectors were sent to the 3rd Cheshires because the battalion had a tough reputation.
 The family of a local trade unionist and "conchie", George Beardsworth, watched as he was repeatedly beaten and thrown over an obstacle course in the park.
 Although his treatment at Birkenhead led to questions in Parliament and a court case against the officers and men involved, no one was ever censured or prosecuted.
 In 1917 the National Eisteddfod of Wales ("The Eisteddfod of the Black Chair"), which was attended by Prime Minister David Lloyd George, was held within the park.
 The park had already paid host to the event in 1878 and 1879.

 During the Second World War the area was damaged by bombs and a Spitfire made a crash landing in the park.

 The park was designated a conservation area in 1977 and declared a Grade I listed landscape by English Heritage in 1995.
+In 2023 the park was placed on the UK government's "tentative list" of applications for UNESCO World Heritage Site status.

 The park became run down and neglected towards the end of the 20th century.
 Beginning in the late 2000s, it has undergone major restoration work.
 A purpose-built visitors centre has been installed and work done to restore its original buildings and bridges as well as tidy up the lakes and parklands, and unblock the drainage system.
 The park underwent a five-year £11.5 million renovation completed in 2007, funded jointly by the Heritage Lottery Fund, Wirral Waterfront SRB, Wirral Council, and the European Union via the Objective One programme.
 All of the paths have been improved, trees and shrubs have been planted, the lakes have been emptied, cleaned and reshaped and most of the original features have been restored to their former Victorian glory.